telefonicaid/FIWARE-ttopen/README.md

 Then, it will show you how to access these data using FIWARE NGSI standard APIs and its multiple connectors with external tools as Freeboard or CartoDB.

 ### First steps on your Thinking Things Open
 If you are new with Thinking Things Open, we recommend you going first to [Thinking Things website](http://www.thinkingthings.telefonica.com/beta/index/).
-Also, you can find a lot of examples and tutorials at [Thinking Things Github](https://github.com/thinkingthings/Arduino)
+Also, you can find a lot of examples and tutorials at [Thinking Things Github](https://github.com/thinkingthings/Arduino).

+Please, go to [this section](/arduino) to get some useful resources.

 ### What is FIWARE IoT Stack?
 [FIWARE](https://www.fiware.org/) is an open initiative aiming to create a sustainable ecosystem to grasp the opportunities that will emerge with the new wave of digitalization caused by the integration of recent Internet technologies.
 Based on this FIWARE technologies, and focused on IoT area, Telefonica created and [IoT Platform](http://iot.tid.es) to help Industrial Partners and Smart Cities building its IoT services.